joe-speedboat/workshop.container/13 Containers.md

 ## Run container like a service?
 The most of us will probably want to start the containers like a service.
 For this we have several options as well.
-Let us look at a common one
+Let us look at a common one:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExOTk1MjE3MjIsLTEyODAwMjQ5MzYsLT
+eyJoaXN0b3J5IjpbMTUxNDU3NzkyMiwtMTI4MDAyNDkzNiwtMT
-EzMDg1NjYzOV19
+MwODU2NjM5XX0=
 -->